Capital.com vs ATFX Comparison

 Who offers more research tools, Capital.com or ATFX?

-In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison ATFX has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts, Trading Central (Recognia) and Social Trading / Copy Trading., neither have Forex News (Top-Tier Sources)
+In terms of research and research tools Capital.com gives traders the following tools: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources).
+In comparison ATFX has the tools listed here: Autochartist, Daily Market Commentary, Stock Charts, Trading Central (Recognia) and Social Trading / Copy Trading.

 Overall winner: Capital.com